open-jumpco/kfsm/README.md

         }
     }
     state(TurnstileStates.UNLOCKED) {
-        event(TurnstileEvents.COIN) { ts ->
+        // event without an endState will not trigger entry or exit actions event(TurnstileEvents.COIN) { ts ->
             ts.thankYou()
         }
         event(TurnstileEvents.PASS to TurnstileStates.LOCKED) { ts ->
             ts.lock();
         }
+    }
+    default { // default state handler
+        entry { context, startState, endState ->
+            println("Entering:$stateState -> $endState for $context")
+        }
+        exit { context, startState, endState ->
+            // will be invoke if state doesn't have exit defined. println("Existing:$stateState -> $endState for $context")
+        }
+        event(TurnstileEvents.PASS to TurnstileStates.LOCKED) { context, currentState, event ->
+            // will be invoke for PASS event and will transition to LOCKED if no event it defined for the currentState }
     }
 }.build()
 ```